 Robert, thank you for allowing us to learn about your passion for photography and for allowing us to get to know a bit about you.
-You are a brilliant photographer and someone who’s work is definitely worth following.
+You are a brilliant photographer and someone whose work is definitely worth following.

 Where do you call home?

 I was born and raised in Massachusetts, so I am a long time New Englander.
-Living in Massachusetts, I really enjoy travelling around New England to photograph its beauty.
+Living in Massachusetts, I really enjoy traveling around New England to photograph its beauty.
 Maine may be my favorite state out of all of them if I may say so!

 Can you please tell the readers a bit about yourself?

 I graduated from Northeastern University in Boston with a degree in Electrical Engineering.
 During my early years as an engineer, I bought a Nikon Photonic fTn (film) camera in 1971.
 Photography was my hobby up until 9 years ago when in 2009 I co-founded a small company (New England Photo Workshops) with one of my photography friends.
 Offering photography workshops provided me with the opportunity to help other photographers learn about all aspects of photography.
 I found then that I thoroughly enjoy teaching and helping others.
 My business partner has since moved on to a full-time position offering photography workshops for a local photography store in Massachusetts.
 I still do a few photo workshops during the year but am really enjoying retirement and practicing photography around New England.
 My passion today still revolves around helping others in the field of photography.
 I belong to two camera clubs here in Massachusetts and frequently provide educational presentations to the memberships and to other camera clubs as well around New England.